adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 There are many reasons why web services are interested in the IP address of their clients: geographical stats, geo-targeting, auditing, rate-limiting, abuse-blocking, session history, etc.

-When a client directly connects to a server, the server can see the IP address of the client.
+When a client directly connects to a server, the server can see the client IP address of the immediate socket.
 If the client connects through one or more proxies (of any kind: forward, reverse, load balancer, API gateway, TLS offloading, IP access control, etc.), then the server only directly sees the IP address of the final proxy used by the client connection.

 In order to pass the original IP address on to the server, there are several headers in common use:

 * [`X-Forwarded-For`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) is a list of comma-separated IPs that gets appended to by each traversed proxy[^1].
 The idea is that the first IP (added by the first proxy) is the true client IP.
 Each subsequent IP is another proxy along the path.
 The last proxy's IP is _not_ present (because proxies don't add their own IPs, and because it connects directly to the server so its IP will be directly available anyway).
 We're going to talk about this a lot, so it'll be abbreviated to "XFF".